 Sir Jules Thorn was a great humanitarian and whilst his endowment was provided primarily for medical research and medicine generally, he was content for some funds to be allocated to charities in response to appeals of a humanitarian nature.
 Accordingly, the Trustees allocate resources each year for such purposes.

 Applications are only accepted from charities registered and operating within the UK.
 The Trust does not accept applications from individuals, faith-based charities, from charities whose annual income exceeds £5million or for multi-year funding.
-This programme does not consider appeals from Hospices, for which the Trust has a separate Hospice Fund.

 More information about previous awards given under this programme can be found on the Previous Awards section of our website.